 ISSO policy requires that all sponsored international visitors are classified in relevant university databases as either a student (PS) or as faculty/staff (Workday).
-When Cornell Faculty and Research Staff wish to bring an international visitor who is a student in their home country and who does not clearly fit into a Cornell student or Cornell faculty/staff classification, the ISSO is happy to discuss the parameters of the case and to offer a preliminary recommendation to either:
+When Cornell Faculty and Research Staff wish to bring an international visitor who is a student in their home country and who does not clearly fit into a Cornell student or Cornell faculty/staff classification, the Office of Global Learning is happy to discuss the parameters of the case and to offer a preliminary recommendation to either:

 Please note that ISSO can provide advice around what is possible from a regulatory perspective, but that Cornell faculty and Staff must follow whatever policies and procedures are set in place for international visitors within their Department, College, School or Division.

 Have the international come as a non-degree student—MUST obtain F1 visa status (unless already in the US in a status that allows enrollment—CANNOT be in B1/B2 STATUS).
 This is the first choice (and the best choice) whether they are an undergraduate or a graduate student abroad.

 — Graduate Students: must be registered full time in the summer if here for the summer only or starting in the summer (6 credits of research); must be registered full time in the fall and spring (may be able to enroll in "Provost International Research Intern Program").

 — Undergraduate students: must register for at least 6 credits in the summer, 12 during the fall and spring, must pay tuition (may be able to enroll in "Provost International Research Intern Program").

 — Undergraduates must pay for their own accident and medical insurance

 — BOTH grads and undergrads CAN work on campus up to 20 hours per week (paid or unpaid)

 — BOTH CAN be reimbursed for expenses (travel, food, lodging)